uwsampa/grappa/README.md

 ### Loop constructs/fork-join parallelism.

 * `fork_join_custom`: Primary method for running code on all nodes in the system.
 Launches a private task on each node to execute the given functor.
-Functions marked `ALLNODES`, such as `SoftXMT_barrier`'s should be called from in a `fork_join_custom` call.
+Functions marked `ALLNODES`, such as `Grappa_barrier`'s should be called from in a `fork_join_custom` call.
 * `async_parallel_for`: Recursive loop decomposition.
 Comes in several flavors, including:
 	- `global_async_parallel_for`: call in SIMD context, splits up array among nodes (evenly-sized blocks of the array are done by each node), and does stealing to load balance, uses GlobalTaskJoiner to do a complete phase.
 	- `async_parallel_for_private`: does recursive decomposition with all private tasks.
 * `forall_local`: Has each node iterate over the part of a global array that is allocated local to them.
 On each node, a recursive decomposition is done, so it is alright to call arbitrary delegate operations, etc.

 ### Collectives/barriers
-* `SoftXMT_allreduce`: called from SIMD context, arbitrary reduction operators can be specified.
+* `Grappa_allreduce`: called from SIMD context, arbitrary reduction operators can be specified.
 Can do an allreduce of an array, as well.
-* `SoftXMT_barrier_suspending`: called from SIMD context, has calling task suspend until one task from each node has entered the barrier.
+* `Grappa_barrier_suspending`: called from SIMD context, has calling task suspend until one task from each node has entered the barrier.
 Note: this is the most reliable kind of barrier because it does not interrupt the polling thread so that other tasks can still execute delegate operations on nodes that have entered the barrier.

 ## Example programs
 Some suggestions for places to find examples of how to use these features: